astronomer/docs/astro/astro-support.md

 ### Include logs or code snippets

-If you've already taken note of task logs or Airflow component logs, send them as a part of your request.

-The more context you can give, the better we can help you.
+If you've already copied task logs or Airflow component logs, send them as a part of your request.
+The more context you can provide, the better.

 ## Submit a Support Request in the Cloud UI